tbarbette/retina-expe/README.md

 #### DPDK
 #### Rust
 #### Retina
+#### Suricata

 ## Running the experiment
 Our experiments uses NPF, a tool to manage experiments, run the tests over a cluster and collect results.

 ### Configuring NPF
 NPF needs passwordless sudo access through SSH to all machines.
+This is already provided if using the CloudLab image.

 ### Details about NPF
 NPF uses a test description files that gives variables, scripts, setup phase, where to run what, ...
 It is in this repository "http.npf".